jbh-/DebugHelper/README.md

 # DebugHelper

-This is a helper that adds [PHP Debug Bar](http://phpdebugbar.com/) functionality to the [Simple MVC Framework](https://github.com/simple-mvc-framework/v2).
+DebugHelper is a helper that adds [PHP Debug Bar](http://phpdebugbar.com/) functionality to the [Simple MVC Framework](https://github.com/simple-mvc-framework/v2).
 The debug bar will only show if the `ENVIRONMENT` constant in `index.php` is set to `development`.

 ## Use